 The Shares section in the side menu is replaced with a new one called Projects.
 This allows direct access to the projects overview page.

 The projects overview page shows the list of all UCloud hosted projects that the user is a member of.
 This also includes workspaces owned by other users.
-This page is structured similarly to the figure below:
+Below each name in the list, users can see the parent project hierarchy.
+This page is structured similar to the figure below:

 The active project workspace is marked with a green switch .
 Another project can be selected from here by clicking on the corresponding switch.
 Projects can also be added to the favorites list by means of the symbol on the left.